LappleApple/awesome-leading-and-managing/Leadership-Philosophies-and-Styles.md

 - [Why You Must Lead Differently as Your Team Grows](https://www.forbes.com/forbes/welcome/?toURL=https://www.forbes.com/sites/georgebradt/2013/10/16/why-you-must-lead-differently-as-your-team-grows/&refURL=&referrer=) - *Forbes* article by George Bradt.

+- [Who I Want to Work For](https://medium.com/@keavy/who-i-want-to-work-for-b04ce972c202) - by Keavy.
+Takeaway: A GitHub senior engineer describes the leader she wants to work for.

 ### Famous Leaders

 - [How Charles Schwab Got His Workers To Produce More Steel](http://www.businessinsider.com/how-charles-schwab-got-his-workers-to-produce-more-steel-2013-7?IR=T) - by Vivian Giang for Business Insider.
 Takeaway: chalk a number six on the floor and see what your employees/team members do.